 Districts1 are expected to address the requirements of HB3296 by July 1, 2025 in two ways:

-- For districts enrolling students in any of grades 6–12: Adopt and commence implementation of career exploration and career development activities for each of grades 6-12 in accordance with a framework that substantially aligns to the Illinois PaCE Framework.
+- For districts enrolling students in any of grades 6–12: Adopt and commence implementation of career exploration and career development activities for each of grades 6–12 in accordance with a framework that substantially aligns with the Illinois PaCE framework.

 Districts may elect to opt out of implementation of any or all of these provisions by school board action to adopt a set of findings that considers the below factors, reporting this decision and findings to the Illinois State Board of Education (ISBE):